-You’re not going to be surprised that Aqua wraps up the story of Dwarf Woodlands, considering that it was left unresolved after Terra and Ven’s stories, and moreover, finishing plots is what Aqua’s going to do something like 4 times out of 5, but you might be surprised exactly where she picks this one up!
+You’re not going to be surprised that Aqua wraps up the story of Dwarf Woodlands, considering that it was left unresolved after Terra and Ven’s stories, and moreover, finishing plots is what Aqua’s going to do something like 4 times out of 5.
+But you might be surprised exactly where she picks this one up!

 This world begins with Queen Grimhilde in her witch disguise, violating Snow White’s personal space.
 As per the film, she is tempting Snow White with a poisoned apple, and as per the film, Snow White tries it.
 When Aqua arrives on the world, we learn this to have been a flashback, as she finds the Dwarfs grieving at Snow White’s glass coffin.
 Yes, after being late to the Castle of Dreams only under close observation, Aqua is explicitly too late in her arrival to the Dwarf Woodlands, arriving after Snow White’s death!
 And Grimhilde’s death too, as the dwarfs soon imply!
 What a tremendous thing to just skip!
-It was later adapted into KHX, because… well why was it even skipped to begin with?
+The missing period was later adapted into KHX, because… well why was it even skipped to begin with?
 If you had to copy a Disney plot so thoroughly, why would you cut the action sequence from your Action RPG?

 Doc and Happy tell Aqua most of the story of how Snow White was poisoned, including the parts they weren’t there for, and the dwarfs conclude the best way to find a solution to this magical poison would be to search the Queen’s old laboratory under the castle.
 Grumpy resolves to go, but hearing about the danger, Aqua steps in and offers her services instead.
 If you talk to Grumpy after the fact, he expresses concern for your wellbeing, which is how you know he’s upset!